Mara Maru: Plot

 Mason finds the box containing the treasure and brings it aboard.
 It turns out to be a diamond encrusted crucifix from a Catholic cathedral in Manila that has played a significant role in the movie, both spiritual and as part of the mystery of the trail of murders leading towards the treasure.
 Benedict seizes it, and he and Ranier, who have been collaborating all along, agree to throw Mason overboard.
 Mason announces he has smashed the ship's compass, forcing the pair to relent.

 A storm hits and the three men fight over the crucifix while Mason's dive assistant Manuelo beaches the ship at his direction.
-Mason wrests it, and he, Stella, and Manuelo flee the ship, pursued by the others.
+Mason wrests it, and he, Stella, and Manuelo flee to shore, pursued by the others.
 Benedict fatally shoots the mercenary Ranier, and is joined by his bodyguard in chasing the threesome through the jungle.
 In a confrontation between Mason and Manuelo over the religious artifact, Mason's greed causes him to beat the young man when the devout Catholic insists the cross be returned.
 When Stella upbraids Mason for his actions, Manuelo disappears with the icon.

 Exhausted from his flight, he is caught near the church steps by Senor Ortega, the brother of the man aboard the PT boat who had originally taken the cross for safekeeping from the invading Japanese.
 The next morning Mason appears at the church and wrests the cross from Ortega, shortly pursued by Benedict and his henchman.
-Ortega begs Mason to return the cross, and is slain by Benedict seeking hold off the assailants.
+Ortega begs Mason to return the cross, and is slain by Benedict while seeking hold off the assailants.
 Mason and Benedict have a brutal hand-to-hand showdown, with Mason prevailing.
 Police arrive to round up Benedict and his gunsel.
 With the prospect of a reunion with Stella and return to the States at hand, he hands the cross over to Manuelo and he and Stella are united.